Best Balance Bike

-Choosing the best balance bike for your child's size, age, and ability can be a breeze if you know what to look for and what you can expect before you make your purchase.
-Using the information from our hands-on testing of the best 10 bikes, we believe you can narrow down your search and focus on the best choice for your child from this roundup of great options.
-Whether you are looking for the ultimate starter bike for your toddler or a super glider for your 3-year-old, there is a bike for you in our top ranking award winners and competitors.
+Finding the right balance bike for your child's size, age, and ability can be a breeze if you know what to consider and what to expect before making your buying decision.
+Using the details from our hands-on testing of the top bikes, you can narrow your search and focus on the best option for your little one from our roundup of great bikes.
+Whether you want the ultimate starter bike for your toddler or a super glider for your 3-year-old, there is a balance bike somewhere in our award winners and competitors for your child.

 — Wendy Schmitz and BabyGearLab Review Team